 Picture an integration with three separate connections to the same endpoint: Connection A, Connection B, and Connection C.

-In this instance, it is important to stay within a maximum of two simultaneous connections to the endpoint from all three connections.
+In this instance, it is important to stay within a maximum of 2 parallel requests to the endpoint from all 3 connections.
 That is, they must use a shared concurrency level of 2 for all requests, which can be accomplished with the following steps:

 - Modify Connection A to set its Concurrency level to 2.

-When the flows run, all three connections will share the same concurrency level of 2, assuming that more than one connection adds a request to the queue at the same time.
+When the flows run, all three connections will share the same concurrency level of 2.

-Another scenario in which you might want to create two connections and set separate concurrency levels is as follows:
+Another scenario in which you might want to create two or more connections and set separate concurrency levels is as follows: